 Designed and decorated from the ground up with the goal of instilling awe in every child, Mulberry Learning Jurong East (Creative) makes good use of its space by creating large, open areas filled with colours and beautiful learning corners.
 Bright paint adorns the school walls, and ceiling-length windows emphasise the open concept of the centre even more by flooding the school with warm, natural sunlight.
 Mulberry Learning Jurong East (Creative) offers classes for both pre-schoolers and infants alike, and this is reflected in the design of the school.

 A passionate and dedicated team

-As part of Mulberry’s promise to provide premium quality infant and child care services, Mulberry has an experienced, passionate team of staff members filled with love for children.
-At the helm of this team of passionate individuals is the centre principal, Miss Shermaine.
+As part of Mulberry Learning’s promise to provide premium quality infant and child care services, the centre has assembled a team of experienced and passionate staff members who are filled with love for children.
+At the helm of this team is the Centre Principal, Miss Shermaine.
 A confident leader and exuberant personality, she brings her love for children, a sincere heart, and years of deep experience to her job of managing the brand’s largest centre daily.
 We ask Shermaine about her role at the Jurong East (Creative) centre.

 Q) Having spent many years in the early education sector, what do you feel is special about Mulberry Learning?

 Shermaine: Many things!
 The team, the culture, the programs, and of course the centre setup!
 Our centre has an extensive array of experiential learning corners filled with materials of various colours and textures.
 This allows children to embark on a journey of discovery as they lead themselves to play and experiment with materials on hand for them.
 From sea-themed corners to corners dotted with mirrors for ‘Transient Art’, there is no shortage of activities for children to engage in in the centre, and the sheer volume of materials at each student’s disposal ensures that no two experiences at these learning corners are ever the same.

 Q) Does your centre offer infant care programmes too?